Beyond a Joke (Red Dwarf): Production

 Robert Llewellyn wrote this episode with the intent to feature very little of Kryten, as he increasingly disliked the application of the Kryten makeup.
-However, after numerous revisions of the script by Naylor, Kryten became an integral part of the episode.
-Plus Llewellyn also had to play the part of another mechanoid, Kryten's "brother", Able.
+However, after numerous revisions of the script by Naylor, Kryten became an integral part of the episode, and Llewellyn also had to play the part of another mechanoid, Kryten's "brother", Able.
 This meant that, despite Llewellyn's original intention, he had to wear the Kryten makeup twice as much, as Able appeared in the same costume coloured green instead of black.

 Production had to be halted whilst the cast and crew searched for one of Danny John-Jules' Cat's teeth, which was lost whilst filming the "Pride and Prejudice World" scenes in the lakeside gazebo as he ate grapes.

 The Rogue Simulant captain was played by veteran British actor Don Henderson, known for the role of High General Tagge in the first Star Wars film, and for his TV role as George Bulman.
 This episode proved to be Henderson's last acting work, and he died soon after the episode was broadcast.
-Henderson was in the latter stages of terminal throat cancer during filming, and his husky voice was not a special effect as many viewers believed but was due to his condition.

 Other guest stars included Vicky Ogden as Mrs. Bennet, Alina Proctor as Jane Bennet, Catherine Harvey as Kitty Bennet, Sophia Thierens as Lydia Bennet, Rebecca Katz as Mary Bennet and Julia Lloyd as Elizabeth Bennet.